 The Association assesses the impairment of assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Indicators of impairment include significant changes in asset usage, significant decline in assets' market value, obsolescence or physical damage of an asset and significant negative economic trends.
 If such indicators are present and where the carrying amount of the asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
-The recoverable amount is the higher of the asset's net selling price and value in use.
+The recoverable amount is the higher of the asset's fair value less cost to sell and value in use.
 Determining the value in use of an asset involves the determination of the present value of future cash flows expected to be generated from the continued use and ultimate disposition of the asset and requires the Association to make estimates and assumptions that can materially affect the financial statements.

-As of December 31, 2013 and 2012, the carrying value of the Association's property and equipment amounted to \$\P\$54,730,452 and \$\P\$43,079,062, respectively (Note 8).
+No impairment loss was recognized in 2014 and 2013 for the Association's property and equipment.
+As of December 31, 2014 and 2013, the carrying value of the Association's property and equipment amounted to P48,030,256 and P54,730,452, respectively (Note 8).